 Spotify Canvas maker

-ImgTool turns your existing visualizer scene into a short 3–8 second vertical silent MP4 for release-day Canvas uploads.
-Your track stays local in the browser, so it fits unreleased music workflows without sending audio to a server.
+Use your ImgTool visualizer scene to create a short 3–8 second vertical silent MP4 for release-week Canvas-style uploads.
+Your track stays local in the browser during the normal visualizer workflow, so you can prepare unreleased music without a server audio upload.

 No server audio uploads 3–8 second loop window Silent MP4 on supported Chrome/Edge Built for release-week assets